min2ha/ukwa-site/content/target/52320/index.en.md

   "subject": "Brexit"
 }

-# Mail Online: Elections watchdog launches an investigation into whether the Leave.EU campaign broke the law during Brexit battle

 The Electoral Commission has launched an investigation into the European referendum spending of Arron Banks' campaign group Leave.EU.

 Read more: http://www.dailymail.co.uk/news/article-4433186/Elections-watchdog-launches-investiation-eave-EU.html#ixzz4euPFSaS2